victorybiz/vue-simple-acl/README.md

       // Execute this block if user is admin OR can delete post }

-    // Get data of the ACL User being validated const user = acl.user;
+    // Get data of the defined ACL User being validated const user = acl.user;
   }
 }